animatlabs/animatlabs.github.io/_drafts/2027-03-15-rate-limiting-aspnetcore.md

 ---
 title: "Rate Limiting, Throttling, and Circuit Breaking: The .NET Resilience Kit"
 excerpt: >-
   "Your API needs rate limiting, throttling, and circuit breaking.
-Here's how they work together in ASP.NET Core + Polly."
+How they fit together in ASP.NET Core + Polly."
 categories:
   - Technical
   - .NET